Eleven Beautiful Fall Tablescapes Your Guests Will Love

 Simple Natural Fall Tablescape

-This is another oldie but goodie created for an overflow table outside that has always been a personal favorite.
-Again the photography is poor, but it is a perfect example of a simple arrangement of fall leaves and hydrangea.
-The simple linen napkins were tied with a simple ribbon and the tablecloth is an old Pottery Barn paisley that I still use and love.
-I used it for the bar table at Mary Ann’s birthday.
+The photography is poor, but it is a perfect example of a simple arrangement of fall leaves and hydrangea.
+The natural linen napkins were tied with a simple ribbon and the tablecloth is an old Pottery Barn paisley that I still use and love.
 It is faded but well-loved.
 You could also substitute a paisley throw from Etsy or Ebay.
-OKA has a pricey but beautiful one that I have linked below the photo.
+The plates and goblets were from Pier 1 years ago.
+The plates are long gone but I have linked very similar below.

 GET THE SIMPLE NATURAL FALL TABLE LOOK